 Construction of The Castle(s) is undertaken by a small group of participants in workshop space managed and supervised by Youth Futures (on and off the Youth Futures site).
-While participants gain experience in general construction and manufacturing skills in a closely simulated workplace environment, they can be assessed against units from Certificate I in Construction, Certificate II in Construction Pathways and Certificate II in Recreational Vehicle Manufacture.
+Participants gain experience in general construction and manufacturing skills in a simulated workplace environment..

 As well as facilitating increased scope for employment, participants also learn skills that allow them to be more self sufficient and productive in their personal lives; developing competence; thereby boosting confidence and self-esteem.
 The Castle Program aims to support participants to be empowered to maximise their capacity to be productive members of their community.

-The Castle Program includes selected units from Certificate I in Construction, Certificate II in Construction Pathways and Certificate II in Recreational Vehicle Manufacture.
-It contains training around most fundamental construction skills and many fundamental manufacturing skills.
-All participants are awarded a Statement of Attainment for all units in which they are deemed competent.
+Whilst the Castle Program does not include accredited training, it contains training around most fundamental construction skills and many fundamental manufacturing skills.
+All participants are awarded a Statement of Participation for skills and knowledge in which they are deemed competent.

 Micro-Housing Enshrined in the United Nations Covenants is the right for everyone to have access to `adequate housing'.
 Having a place to call one's home - or indeed one's castle - is a critical link to resources such as education, employment and healthcare.
 If you do not have an address or a roof over your head you can also lose other human needs such as security, pride and self-confidence.